bump-sh/cli/README.md

 > You can find your own `my-documentation` slug and `$DOC_TOKEN` api key from your [documentation settings](https://bump.sh/docs).
 {: .info}

 You can also deploy a given API document to a different branch of your documentation with the `--branch <branch-name>` parameter.
 Please note the branch will be created if it doesn’t exist.
-More details about the branching feature is available on [this dedicated help page](https://docs.bump.sh/help/branching).
+More details about the branching feature are available on [this dedicated help page](https://docs.bump.sh/help/branching).
 E.g. deploy the API document to the `staging` branch of the documentation:

 ```sh-session
 bump deploy path/to/api-document.yml --doc my-documentation --token $DOC_TOKEN --branch staging